 Many new technologies for children with autism have been developed and demonstrated the possibilities of robotic applications in therapy, but most rely on speech interaction and task-based scenarios.

 To more effectively stimulate the various emotional and social inter-activities of children with autism, researchers need to take further steps to incorporate multiple types of stimuli.
 Recent studies have shown improvements in social skills among children with autism who were encouraged to improvise with musical instruments or song.
 This project aims to develop a music-based system that will help children with autism interact with a robotic companion in a safe and natural manner.

 The results of this study have the potential to help develop innovative interventions for autism.

 Chung Hyuk Park, Ph.D., New York Institute of Technology, New York City Funded by the Eunice Kennedy Shiver National Institute of Child Health and Development, HD082914.
 The funding opportunity announcement (FOA) for NRI funding in 2015 was announced in Oct.
 16, 2014 and NIH is specifically promoting assistive robotic technology.
 NIH will accept applications for exoskeletons or surgical robotics directly through NIH FOAs, and not through the NRI, grants.nih.gov/grants/guide/notice-files/NOT-EB-14-008.html.

-*News Release by NIH: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (NIH).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.